Use the ointment twice a day unless your doctor tells you otherwise.

 - If you have any problems with the way your kidneys work.

-- If you are using any other skin preparations.
-This includes any preparations you are using which are available to buy without a prescription, such as herbal and complementary medicines.
+- If you are using any other skin preparations or taking any medicines.
+This includes any preparations you are using which are available to buy without a prescription, as well as herbal and complementary medicines.

 How to use polymyxin and bacitracin ointment